pcfreak30/skyd/doc/api/index.html.md

 **remove** | array of strings
 remove is an array of skylinks that should be removed from the blocklist.

+### OPTIONAL
+**ishash** | boolean
+`ishash` tells skyd if the incoming values are blocklist hashes as oppose to skylinks.

+**period** | int64
+`probationaryperiod` defines the probationary period for the blocked content in seconds.
+During the probationary period, the data will be blocked but not be deleted.
+If left blank the default period of 30days will be used.
+If you want the data to be deleted immediately you can set this value to -1.

 ### Response

 standard success or error response.
 See [standard